Protecting Yourself Against Identity Theft & Fraud

 Avoid Bankruptcy after Becoming a Victim of Fraud in Ontario

-If you’ve been the victim of fraud and are suffering financial instability, a bankruptcy trustee can assist you.
+If you’ve been the victim of fraud and are suffering financial instability, a licensed insolvency trustee can assist you.
 Whether you’re located in Kingston, Ottawa, or surrounding areas of Eastern Ontario, D. & A. MacLeod can guide you through the process and help you recover your lost finances.

 In general, avoid keeping too much personal information on you.
 While a driver’s license, credit card and debit card are probably necessary, limit others and never carry passwords and PINs, your birth certificate, or your SIN card.
 In addition to making fraudulent credit card purchases, identity thieves can even take out a loan or apply for a passport in your name.
 It can be very difficult to rectify these situations and can even lead you to bankruptcy in Kingston if you do not act quickly.